A Guide for Investigators and Research Staff

 Human Subjects Ethics and Regulations:

 - All key research personnel who will work with human subjects must complete the Collaborative Institutional Training Initiative (CITI) Online Human Subjects Protection Training before submission to the IRB.
 See a definition of Key Personnel.

 IRB application system:

-- UCLA’s online IRB application system allows UCLA investigators to complete an electronic IRB application.
-For more information on our IRB application system, see Electronic Submission Systems.
+- For current information on our IRB application system, please see Electronic Submission Systems.

 Assess Risk & Determine Level of Review